caltechlibrary/acacia/README.md

 Usage
 -----

-The application constist of two parts.
+The application consist of two parts.
 The first part is a set of services for commands for retrieving email submissions, translating them into DOIs to be requested and to retrieve the CrossRef/DataCite JSON records associated with the DOI.